dlowe/nnet/README.markdown

 the all.tar.gz download from www.ioccc.org.

-The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed/curl scripts, doing "raw" downloads the first 10 pages of results whose filenames matched /.*\.c/.
+The ioccc-0 corpus was obtained by searching github.com for "language:c", and using some sed/curl scripts, doing "raw" downloads of the files on the first 10 pages of results whose filenames matched /.*\.c/.

 This is a completely inappropriate use of a neural network :)